Skip to main content

 Chris was motivated to apply for the Invictus Games because he is looking to get his life back with sports and to be a part of a team.
 He is deeply grateful for his family and his lifelong lesson is that family is the most important thing.

-He will compete in indoor rowing, wheelchair basketball, Nordic skiing, and skeleton.
+He will compete in indoor rowing, wheelchair basketball, nordic skiing, and skeleton.

 Alin-Mirea.jpgTrade: Combat Diver with the Royal Canadian Engineers